 The goal of this course is to make you a software engineer.
 A software engineer does way more than just coding.
-They think about requirements and how the software they are building improve the society, they think about the best architectural decisions for that particular software system, they develop high-quality code that will be easy to be maintained in the future, they make sure that their software works by means of rigorous testing.
-Last but not least, software engineers continuously reflect and adapt their behavior, so that they deliver better software every day.
+They think about requirements and how the software they are building improve the society, they think about the best architectural decisions for that particular software system, they develop high-quality code that will be easy to be maintained in the future, they make sure that their software works by means of rigorous testing, they continuously reflect and adapt their behavior so that they deliver better software every day.

 In this course, you will: